 Lactation consultants can help you correct any issues with positioning or latch that may be causing friction, or affecting your baby’s ability to empty your breast efficiently.
 They can also make suggestions to manage oversupply.

-Our Happy Experts are a team of lactation consultants and registered dietitians certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
-They’re here to help on our free, live chat platform Monday through Friday 8am-6pm (ET), and Saturday and Sunday 8am-2pm (ET).
+Our Happy Experts are a team of lactation consultants and registered dietitian nutritionists certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
+They’re here to help on our free, live chat platform Monday - Friday 8am-6pm (ET).
 Chat Now!